 Parents and guardians who seek drug and alcohol treatment in North Carolina often do so out of an awareness of the consequences of addiction that go beyond the spiritual or an inability to get on with day-to-day life.
 Drug addiction has long been associated with various medical issues, ranging from stroke, cancer and mental disorders to lung or cardiovascular disease, many of which can be prevalent in drug-abusing young adults.

 It is known from research that tobacco smoke, for instance, causes cancers of the throat, mouth, bladder, kidney and cervix, among other areas.
 Then, there are the certain drugs of abuse – like inhalants – that have a toxic effect on nerve cells, damaging or destroying them in the brain or the peripheral nervous system.
-Mental disorders such as anxiety, depression and schizophrenia also frequently co-exist with drug abuse, potentially preceding addiction, or even being triggered or exacerbated by it.
+Mental disorders such as anxiety, depression and schizophrenia also frequently co-exist with drug use, potentially preceding addiction, or even being triggered or exacerbated by it.

 Specific abuse substances are linked to specific medical consequences.
 Those who use nicotine, for example – the addictive stimulant found in cigarettes and other forms of tobacco – put themselves at heightened risk of cancer, cardiovascular disease, bronchial disorders and emphysema.
 Alcohol can also adversely impact on the brain and most body organs, with the cerebral cortex, hippocampus and cerebellum being the areas of the brain that are particularly susceptible to alcohol-related damage.